DanielOaks/docstest-starwars/readme.md

 - Styling
   - **Why TailwindCSS?** I've been using TailwindCSS lately for a few projects, and have been liking it!
 I decided to use it here as well.
 It's a little painful because the intellisense in VS Code doesn't work (you need a proper project setup to have it work, not just using the CDN), but it produces some simple, nice-looking results easily.
   - **Why so simple?** Since this is more of a technical writing task, I didn't want to go overboard on the design.
 Nice, simple, with small bits of colour to separate characters from planets.
+Keeping the html simple also makes it easier for those reading the tutorial to understand what's going on.
 -